0x00000042/wa-gun-law-summary/2020_WA_Gun_Laws.md

 Yes.
 RCW [9.41.113](https://apps.leg.wa.gov/rcw/default.aspx?cite=9.41.113) part (4)(i) exempts transfers of C&R firearms to someone who holds a valid C&R license.
 Federal law also exempts C&R transfers from the typical dealer background check process.

-**Is a C&R-eligible semautomatic rifle subject to the *semiautomatic assault rifle* provisions of I-1639**?
+**Is a C&R-eligible semiautomatic rifle subject to the *semiautomatic assault rifle* provisions of I-1639**?

 This is a complicated question with no definite answer.
 In my opinion, partially.
 See [this comment chain](https://www.reddit.com/r/WA_guns/comments/ggq7zo/2020_wa_gun_law_faq_soliciting_questions/fq3x2wk/) for more discussion on this topic.